robsonsmartins/usbflashprog/README.md

 In a future release, programming of some microcontroller families (eg. Microchip PIC, or 8051) may also be supported, via firmware and software upgrade.

-## Specifications
+## Documentation

-The most up-to-date project specifications can be accessed here: [Specifications of the USB Flash/EPROM Programmer](https://github.com/robsonsmartins/usbflashprog/blob/main/doc/specs.pdf).
+The most up-to-date project documentation can be accessed here: [Documentation of the USB Flash/EPROM Programmer](https://github.com/robsonsmartins/usbflashprog/blob/main/doc/).

 ## Hardware Design

-The most up-to-date schematic diagram can be accessed here: [Schematic diagram of the USB Flash/EPROM Programmer](https://github.com/robsonsmartins/usbflashprog/blob/main/hardware/usbflashprog_sch.pdf).
+The most up-to-date hardware design can be accessed here: [Hardware design of the USB Flash/EPROM Programmer](https://github.com/robsonsmartins/usbflashprog/blob/main/hardware/).

 ## Contributing